Your shopping guide during the lockdown

 Shopping made easy with Canal Walk

-We hope the above information will help you prepare for your next essential trip to Canal Walk.
+We hope the above information will help you prepare for your next essential trip to Canal Walk shopping centre in Cape Town.
 We also have free and no-touch parking facilities, which means when you arrive at the boom, you’ll hover your hand over a no-touch sensor to obtain your ticket.
 There won’t be a need to go to the pay station if you spent less than two hours at the centre.
 However, please be advised that the Mezzanine levels parking areas are currently closed!

 For further information, please visit our COVID-19 updates page.
 We wish you a happy and safe shopping trip.